 There You Have it, the Perfect 5 Day New York Itinerary!

-I hope this post helps you plan your 5 day trip to New York!
+I hope this post helps you plan your 5 day New York itinerary!
 You’re going to absolutely love your time in the city.
 If you need help packing for your trip, check out my best packing tips for women, as well as my quick and easy printable packing checklist!